Select Department

 • During-Gig Library Maintenance Notes

-Ask yourself “What do I need to be able to pick out from my playlists at a glance?” and go for it!
+Ask yourself, “What do I need to be able to pick out from my playlists at a glance?” and go for it!

 Add ‘cue points’ and loops during this prep time also.
-These are markers allow you to quickly jump to a specific section of a song.
+These markers allow you to quickly jump to a specific section of a song.
 Try adding them to the ‘drop’, breakdown or perhaps a vocal hook you might want to throw in over the top of another track.

-How to DJ – What you’ll need
+How to DJ – DJ software and hard that you’ll need

 ******Buy your decks 2nd hand, buy your mixer new and keep it simple.